AdobeDocs/experience-platform.en/help/destinations/ui/activate-profile-request-destinations.md

 hidefromtoc: yes
 hide: yes
 ---
-# Activate audience data to profile request destinations
+# Activate audience data to profile request destinations (beta)

 ## Overview {#overview}

+>[!IMPORTANT]
+>
+>Profile request destinations in Adobe Experience Platform are currently in Beta.
+The documentation and functionality are subject to change.

 This article explains the workflow required to activate audience data in Adobe Experience Platform profile request destinations.
+Examples of profile request destinations are the [Adobe Target](../../destinations/catalog/personalization/adobe-target-connection.md) and the [Custom personalization](../../destinations/catalog/personalization/custom-personalization.md) connections.

 ## Prerequisites {#prerequisites}